 What did you expect…?
 He’s my ex.

-Dai Hei once stood among Motu’s most beloved Lexarcs, and was the first and last to leave the god’s service.
+Dai Hei was once Motu’s most esteemed Lexarc, and was the first and last to leave the god’s service.
 His departure struck a decisive blow in the frenetic devotion of his colleagues, but came at such great personal cost it could not be called a willing one.
 He has since retired to a quiet life of music, badly tempered by his hand in the war.

 You’d do well to remember that, despite our best efforts, the world embellishes our… Ah… Competencies.
 But not Len’s.
 I can tell you now that whatever you’ve heard about him is true.
-Even the eating god part.
+Even the part about eating god.

-Mukhaillen is the city Sond’s thoroughly esteemed and thoroughly de-facto chief of defense, who led the resistance when Motu marched on Scaiuq.
+Len is Scaiuq’s thoroughly esteemed and thoroughly de-facto chief of defense, who led the resistance when the tyrant-god Motu marched on Scaiuq.
 He and his Sentinels share a common history as reformed criminals, and a grim, sardonic demeanor as the survivors of Asthaom’s only war.
-Len has since stepped down from his informal office, but continues to spend much of his time with the justice system of his own design.
+Len has since stepped down from office, but continues to spend much of his time counciling his fellows and guiding the Sentinels as a reconciliatory organization.

 I'm a poet.
 Nobody in particular.

-Sadren is considered a counterpart to Roan, and is equally celebrated for his hand in authoring the river and preventing Motu’s war.
+Sadren is a folk hero to high Asthaom, celebrated for his hand in authoring its river and preventing Motu’s war.
 Once a devoted Lexarc, he betrayed the cause to warn Scaiuq of Motu’s impending campaign, and was made a martyr by the god for his sins.
-He is at present a prolific poet and songwriter, and a deeply respected figure both throughout Asthaom and beyond the ocean black.
+He is at present a prolific poet and songwriter, and a deeply respected figure throughout Asthaom and beyond the ocean black.

 Our mother in arms and in alms.
-The stormbreak.
-The wall.
+The Stormbreak Quarter.
+The Wall.
 For all the raven’s blood that comes down from the sky, she has never once failed us.
 But isn’t that something?
 She need only balk once.